Linux FPAC mini-HOWTO

 5. How to install AX25 applications

 Unlike the previous two packages, AX25 applications have evolved recently.
 Steve VK5ASF has provided an ax25ipd version with dynamic IP capability.
-Although there is no official release at the present time, I have provided the binary and source files of modified ax25-0.0.6 packages.
-You may choose to use the compiled applications (not recommanded) or get the source files and compile them.
+As this version is not included into official ax25-apps release at the present time, I have provided the source of patched ax25-apps-0.0.8-rc2 package.
+You may choose to use the RPM (or DEB) packages for easy install or get the new source files and compile them.
 It is always preferable to compile software on your own system.

 Move the file into a directory, for example, /usr/local/src/ax25 then change to that directory.